If you ask us to provide our Tenant Finding Service we will:

 We would not terminate our agreement without providing at least 3 months' notice unless you were in serious breach of its terms.

-We are a member of the Ombudsman Scheme for Estate Agents (OEA), the National Approved Letting Scheme (NALS) and the UK Association of Letting Agents (UKALA).
+We are a member of the Property Ombudsman Scheme, the National Approved Letting Scheme (NALS) and the SafeAgent Scheme.
 We hold a current registration with the Information Commissioner authorising us to hold personal information.
 We are members of the the Tenancy Deposit Scheme and are authorised to hold tenancy deposits under statutory regulations introduced in April 2007.

 All these bodies impose requirements or codes of practice and we fully comply with all these.